brunomsantiago/subsea_inpainting/readme.md

 The dataset was created by watching and downloading lots of youtube videos of subsea operations, mostly subsea inspections.
 Initially 43 videos were selected for further analysis and in the end only 5 was kept.
 These 5 videos are most similar to private videos I have seen on my work experience at Oil and Gas industry, however not exactly similar.

+Several steps were executed to transform the originals videos into the clips.
+First I extract frames to individual images.
+Then using a image viewer I chose which frames to keep and which to delete.
+Next I created a mask template using a image editing software.
+Then I made several copies of this mask template matching the individual frames filenames.
+The code that supported some of the steps is available in [creating_the_dataset.ipynb](https://nbviewer.jupyter.org/github/brunomsantiago/subsea_inpainting/blob/main/other_notebooks/creating_the_dataset.ipynb).

 For download and more details about the folder structure of the dataset see [Subsea Inpainting Dataset at Kaggle Datasets](https://www.kaggle.com/brunomsantiago/subsea-inpainting-dataset).
-As alternative mirror you can download from [google drive](https://drive.google.com/file/d/1sTC4ELGfw1BMeHkhDVB8Kv3yHn-GJWVv/view?usp=sharing) as single zip, which is speacially useful if you need to copy the dataset to your own google drive and run the colab notebooks in section 4.
+As alternative mirror you can download from [google drive](https://drive.google.com/file/d/1OaTLKxkgKlAXMD4PFeHu4YxVVR_nqrkL/view?usp=sharing) as single zip, which is speacially useful if you need to copy the dataset to your own google drive and run the colab notebooks in section 4.

 ## 3. Inpainting techniques tested